markKovacs/proman/DEVNOTES.md

 # DEVELOPER NOTES

-## Generic To-Do
+## Design Improvements

-- textarea attributes!!!
+- h1 formatting
 - enhance cards page display visually (similar to boards, maybe 4 colored columns)
     + card-title css, textarea
     + html structure in cards_dom.js - getCardHTML function
+- drag and drop animation change
+- sandwich menu in mobile view

+## New Features

+- edit board title

 - modal delete confirmation

-- edit board title
-- h1 formatting
+- profile page

-- validate board and card title input
-    + creation
-    + edit
-    + validation rules:
-        - 1-30 characters (overflow handling if needed)
+    + register page remains the same, simple
+    + profile page can be accessed from menu bar
+    + everything is in editable version and is a big form that can be submitted right away
+        - validation applies upon submitting to all fields
+        - account_name cannot be edited, only password, desc, profile pic
+    + upon first login, get notification (once implemented) to upload profile picture and fill in description
+    + profile pic can be seen in menu bar, placeholder pic

-- cards should have a description
+- cards/boards should have a description - varchar(255)
-    + varchar(255)
+    + cards:
-    + shown in modal upon click on title
+        - shown in modal upon click on card-div
-    + title needs hover clickable effect
+        - can be added and edited from modal, after clicking edit, then submit, which does not close modal
+    + boards:
+        - button on board div will open modal for board description
+        - there it can be edited after pressing edit button, then submit, do not close modal
-    + in the modal 'Edit Description' button (textarea)
+    + in the modal 'Edit Description' button makes textarea editable

-- drag and drop animation change
 - teams
 - accounts_teams
 - search